-- Extra-virgin coconut oil, organic butter, and ghee work well for light sauteing and cooking with higher heat because they are very stable fats.
+- Extra-virgin coconut oil, organic butter, and ghee work well for light sauteing and cooking because they are very stable fats.

 - For baking you can use organic butter or ghee.
-Coconut oil can be used for baking if you melt it and then add it to room temperature ingredients, otherwise it will harden into clumps if it comes in contact with ingredients that have been chilled.
+Coconut oil can be used for baking if you melt it and then add it to room temperature ingredients, otherwise it will harden into clumps if it comes in contact with ingredients that are cold.

 Hydrogenated/ partially hydrogenated, and trans fats are harmful to health

-Although they have helped to lower cholesterol, they have also caused a rise in inflammatory diseases and heart attacks.
+Although they have helped to lower cholesterol levels, they have also caused a rise in inflammatory diseases and heart attacks.
 Food processors prefer to use them because they will incorporate better than liquid oils in food production and they give the end products a longer shelf life.
 They are used in most bakery products s well as commercial products because of their stability.
-Look for trans-fats, hydrogenated or partially- hydrogenated oils in the ingredients listed on packages and avoid them.
+You can look at labels for trans-fats, hydrogenated or partially- hydrogenated oils in the ingredients listed on packages and avoid them.

-There are many “myths” associated with cholesterol that have been indoctrinated into our daily lives, they include:
+There are many “myths” associated with cholesterol that have been indoctrinated into our daily lives, some of them include: